 Cat Urinary Blockage: Causes, Symptoms & Treatment

 • Lethargy

-It’s important to keep in mind that cats are very good at hiding when they are in pain or discomfort.
-When your cat is showing any symptoms, these should be taken seriously, and your cat should be seen by a vet.
-Do not wait and see if symptoms go away on their own.
+It is important to remember that cats are very good at hiding pain and discomfort.
+If your cat shows any of these symptoms, they should always be taken seriously and assessed by a veterinarian.
+Do not wait to see if the symptoms resolve on their own, as delaying treatment can have serious consequences.

+Cat Urinary Blockage: Causes, Symptoms & Treatment